nnashwin/golang-interview/strings/findLastNonDuplicate/readme.md

 - The time complexity of this problem is O(2n) since in the worst case we could loop through the string twice.
 This reduces to O(n).
 - The space complexity of this problem is O(n), since if every character in the string is different, the hash would contain each character.

+## Difference from firstNonDuplicate
+1. This implementation does run two for loops, but one starts from the front, and another from the back of the string array.
+2. I chose not to loop through the string with range in the first loop because it uses the rune, and when looping backwards you don't have the rune so easily accessible.
+3. If the rune method is used, you need to return string(rune(str[i])) to return a string from the function.
+This seems like too many conversions for me!